-Australian Awards for University Teaching recognise quality teaching and reward innovation in higher education.
-This booklet celebrates the commitment and dedication of recipients of the Australian Award for University Teacher of the Year (AAUTY) over the past years.
-This award is the premier university teaching award in Australia and is awarded to an academic or team with an exceptional record of advancing student learning and scholarly contribution to teaching and learning.
+The Australian Award for University Teacher of the Year (AAUTY) is the premier university teaching award in Australia.
+It's awarded to an academic or team with an exceptional record of advancing student learning and scholarly contribution to teaching and learning.
+This booklet celebrates the commitment and dedication of AAUTY recipients over the past years.

-The AAUTY award recipients are composed of 24 individual teaching scholars and 2 teams from 14 institutions across diverse discipline communities such as: health, law, sciences, arts and social sciences, and engineering.
+The AAUTY recipients are composed of 26 individual teaching scholars and 3 teams from 14 institutions across diverse discipline communities, such as health, law, commerce, sciences, arts and social sciences, and engineering.
 These recipients have a sustained record of overcoming the challenges they face in their discipline to create engaging learning environments for students.

-It is hoped that the legacy of the recipients will encourage other teachers to strive for success in student learning and teaching practice and address the current and future challenges facing higher education.
+We hope that the legacy of these recipients will inspire other teachers to strive for high-quality student learning and teaching practice and address the current and future challenges in higher education.
 And there are many challenges facing our educators in higher education.